AngelTintaya/challenge_project/README.md

 - Verificar que se haya levantado el docker-compose: docker-compose ps

+If we need to re-launch docker:
+- list all docker docker ps -a
+-

 Installing MySQL Library in Mac M1:

 - Execute the command (Need to have homebrew)